grommet/grommet/src/js/components/TableCell/README.md

 **table.footer.pad**

- Expects ``.
+The padding of the footer.
+Expects `string | object`.

 Defaults to

 ```
-{ horizontal: small, vertical: xsmall }
+{ horizontal: 'small', vertical: 'xsmall' }
 ```

 **table.footer.verticalAlign**

-How to align the contents vertically.
-Expects ``.
+How to align the content vertically.
+Expects `string`.

 Defaults to